Monolith (Sylosis album)

-Monolith is the third full-length album released by British heavy metal band Sylosis.
+Monolith is the third studio album by British heavy metal band Sylosis.
 It was released on 5 October 2012, in Europe and 9 October 2012, in North America.

 Background

 On 31 March 2012, Sylosis released a teaser on YouTube simply entitled Sylosis III which featured clips of the band performing in a studio.
 Later, it was revealed that Sylosis had indeed started work on their third studio album just over a year after the release of Edge of the Earth.
 Sylosis continued to tease the release of the new album by posting another video on YouTube, it was revealed in the video that the band were recording the new album at the Monnow Valley Studio in Rockfield, Monmouthshire, Wales.

 Release and promotion

 On 7 August 2012, Sylosis provided free download of "A Dying Vine" via their website, and their song 'Born Anew' was first played on "Rock Show with Daniel P Carter" on Radio 1.
 As of 2 October 2012, the album was streamed on MetalSucks in its entirety.
 As part of the promotion of the album and to celebrate its release, Sylosis played a hometown show in Reading, UK on 7 October where fans could purchase a copy of the album a day prior to its official release as well as perform a few of the songs from the new album live.
 On 3 December, the music video for "Fear the World" was released.